MadNLP/MadNLP.jl/benchmark/README.md

-To run a benchmark, run the following script.
+To run benchmarks, run the following script.
 ```
-julia runbenchmarks.jl 10 power cutest current master # to compare current version and master using 10 cores and CUTEst and PowerModels.jl problems.
+# to compare current version and master using 10 cores and CUTEst and PowerModels.jl problems,
+julia runbenchmarks.jl 10 power cutest current master
 ```